kroma-network/kroma/specs/glossary.md

 An on-chain _interactive_ proof, performed by [validators][validator], that demonstrates that a [proposer] provided erroneous [output roots][l2-output] using zkEVM.

+## Security Council

+[security-council]: glossary.md#security-council

+A group of entities composed of trusted parties responsible for the security of blockchain, such as fault-proof system, withdrawals, and contract upgrades.

 ## Time Slot